bcgov/MyGovBC-MSP/openshift/app/README.md

 Nginx runtime features
 * app provisioning
-* proxy to all backend API service directly consumed by MSP SPA
+* proxy to all backend API services directly consumed by MSP SPA
 * request throttling
 * ip filtering
 * security hardening based on result of security scan

 OpenShift is expected to be setup this way:
 * 1 project for build.
 This project is identified by *\<yourprojectname-tools\>* below.
 All build related activities take place in this project.
-* 1 or more projects for runtime environments such as *-dev*, *-test* etc, identified by *<yourprojectname-\<env\>>* below.
-All deployment activities and runtime artifacts are contained in respective projects.
+* 1 or more projects for runtime environments such as *dev*, *test* etc, identified by *\<yourprojectname-\<env\>>* below.
+All deployment activities and runtime artifacts are contained in respective projects to make an environment self-sufficient.

 ## Dependencies
 The Nginx serves as the web server for the SPA frontend app as well as proxy to following backend API services: